What Does Resolution Mean in 3D Printing?

 If you were around in the 80’s and 90’s, you remember Canon, Brother, HP, Epson, and Lexmark (among others) battling it out for print speed and resolution.
 What started at 100x100 dots per inch (DPI) quickly escalated to 300x300, then 600x600, and finally the current industry standard of 1200x1200 DPI.
 Back then, the meaning of these values was clearly understandable; even the units made perfect sense.
 Unfortunately, things get more complicated when you add another dimension to printing.

-In 3D printing there are three dimensions to consider: the two planar 2D dimensions (X and Y) and the Z dimension that makes it 3D printing.
+In 3D printing and additive manufacturing, there are three dimensions to consider: the two planar 2D dimensions (X and Y) and the Z dimension that makes it 3D printing.
 Since the planar and Z dimensions are generally controlled via very different mechanisms, their resolutions are going to be different and need to be treated separately.
-As a result, there is a lot of confusion about what the term “resolution” means in 3D printing and what level of print quality to expect.
+As a result, there is a lot of confusion about what the term “3D printing resolution” means and what level of print quality to expect.

 A lot has changed since the first desktop 3D printers became available to the public.
-Now Stereolithography (SLA) 3D printers, like the Form 2 and the Form 3, are competing for the same desktop spots as FDM printers.
-One of the main advantages that SLA printers hold over their plastic-melting cousins is print quality: SLA 3D printers produce significantly smoother and more detailed prints.
+Now stereolithography (SLA) 3D printers, like the Form 3+, are competing for the same desktop spots as fused deposition modeling (FDM) 3D printers.
+One of the main advantages that resin-based SLA 3D printers hold over their plastic-melting cousins is print quality: SLA 3D printers produce significantly smoother and more detailed prints.
 While SLA printers can usually also achieve significantly smaller layer thicknesses, the reason for the improved print quality lies in their much higher XY-resolution.

-Unlike FDM printers, minimum feature size in the XY plane on SLA printers is not limited by melted plastic flow dynamics but rather optics and radical polymerization kinetics.
+Unlike on FDM 3D printers, minimum feature size in the XY plane on SLA 3D printers is not limited by molten plastic flow dynamics but rather optics and radical polymerization kinetics.
 While the math is complicated (and outside the scope of this post), it shakes out to this: features on SLA prints can be approximately as small as the diameter of their laser spots.
-And laser spots can be really small, especially compared to extruder nozzles.
+And laser spots can be really small, especially compared to the nozzle size of FDM printers' extruders.

 Read our in-depth guide about FDM vs. SLA 3D printers to learn how they compare in terms of print quality, materials, applications, workflow, speed, costs, and more.

-Within SLA, there are two main types of imaging systems, laser-based SLA and DLP.
-Unlike DLP printers, which have a fixed matrix of pixels relative to the build area, laser-based devices can focus the laser beam on any XY coordinate.
-This means that laser-based machines, given high-quality optics, can more accurately reproduce the surface of a part even when the laser spot size is larger than the DLP pixel size.
-Whichever printer you choose, it should be able to capture the finest details of your creations, from stress test models to photorealistic busts of famous leaders.
-The right high-resolution 3D printer will bring your designs to life.
+DLP 3D printers have a fixed matrix of pixels relative to the build area, while laser-based SLA and LFS 3D printers can focus the laser beam on any XY coordinate.
+This means that laser-based machines, given high-quality optics, can more accurately reproduce the surface of a part even if the laser spot size is larger than the DLP pixel size.

 Understanding XY Resolution